iPaulPro/scaffold-lens/README.md

 // sign and broadcast transaction
 ```

-The tip receiver can be obtained from the module settings
+The tip receiver address can be obtained from the module settings:
 ```typescript
 if (settings.initializeCalldata) {
   const initData = decodeData(